projectwallace/css-code-quality/readme.md

   Calculate the Code Quality score of your CSS based on a range of different quality guards.
 </div>

-This package scores your CSS on several criteria and comes up with a score.
+This package analyzes your CSS on a high level and comes up with a score, divided in three areas:

+- Maintainability: how difficult is it for someone looking at the CSS from a high level to find the exact spot to fix a bug?
+- Complexity: how difficult is it for someone to make a change and them being confident that they can make that change without side-effects?
+- Performance: How likely is the CSS to have a negative impact on performance, based on high-level metrics?
+(Not including using hardware accelerated transforms and the like, because other tools are more suite for that.)

 - [x] Maintainability
   - [x] Source lines of code